elsassph/haxe-react-mmvc/README.md

 * triggering commands via a Signal and listens to responses (`LoadTodoList`)
 * instanciating Mediators for registered Views (`ApplicationViewMediator`, `TodoListViewMediator`)
+* adding a "lifecycle consumer" for the mediated components, allowing a controller to see all the components added/removed.

+The application is also live-reload capable for fast iteration:

+* 2 JS files are created; one with the core app (context and models), and one with the React views and their mediators.
+* shared classes (like models) must be marked as such (see `livereload.hxml`), everything else should be stricly provided through dependency injection.

 Building the app